 Changing Course Registration

 You may drop and add courses using Courses @ Brown, Brown's online registration system, for the first two weeks of a semester without charge.
 This period is commonly referred to as “shopping period.”
 Courses added during the third and fourth weeks of a semester require an instructor override before registration can be submitted.
-A fee is automatically added to the student's Bursar account for each new course added late (section changes within the same course do not incur a fee but do require an override).
+A fee is automatically added to the student's Student Financial Services account for each new course added late (section changes within the same course do not incur a fee but do require an override).
 You are not allowed to add a course to your schedule after the first four weeks of the term.

-You may drop a course until the last day of classes, although courses dropped after the second week of classes remain on your internal academic record only (not your official transcript).
+You may drop a course until the last day of classes, although courses dropped after the fourth week of classes remain on your internal academic record only (not your official transcript).
 If you are on Serious Warning and wish to drop a course in the last four weeks of the term, you must meet with an academic dean for an advising conversation about your reasons for dropping the course, any available resources that could aid you, and potential alternative pathways for meeting remaining degree requirements.
 After this advising conversation, the academic dean will provide you with a "drop code," which you can use to drop the course.

 If you make changes to courses in Courses@Brown, please be sure to check your course registration — including your selected grade options — after any registration activity and especially prior to deadlines set on the academic calendar.
 You can check this information by viewing your transcript, which is available in both Courses@Brown and in the Advising Sidekick (ASK).